CDidier80/react_intro_global/12-film-1-components.md

 #### Step 3: Pass props to the new components

-Films is stored in [TMDB.js](https://github.com/WDI-SEA/react_intro_global/blob/master/TMDB.js) - (go ahead and copy this file into your `src/` folder) to each of your new components as props.
+Films is stored in [TMDB.js](https://github.com/WDI-SEA/react_intro_global/blob/master/TMDB.js) - (go ahead and copy this file into your `src/` folder).
+Pass the films to each of your new components as props.

 If you check your file, it still shouldn't look differently.
 We're sending the props to the components, but we are not using the props yet.